 “The blonde girl with the beach bag?”

 “Her own brother, flesh of her flesh, sent her out in the sailboat.
-Glória thoughtlessly scratches at her arm.
+Gloria thoughtlessly scratches at her arm.
 “What an evil little . . .”

 “Why is she packing her bag in such a hurry?”